mahmoudimus/ac/docs/public/guides/getting-started.md

 ## <a name="install"></a>Install your add-on in JIRA

-This step is straightforward if you've ever used the [Universal Plugin Manager (UPM)](https://confluence.atlassian.com/x/8AJTE) before.
-You'll navigate to the admin section, and add a link to your descriptor file.
+Now you're ready to install your add-on in your local instance of JIRA.
+In this step, you'll navigate to the [Universal Plugin Manager (UPM)](https://confluence.atlassian.com/x/8AJTE) and add a link to your descriptor file.

 When you install your add-on, JIRA retrieves and registers your `atlassian-connect.json` descriptor.
 The interaction between JIRA and your web app (your add-on) looks like this: